zuozhenggh/learning-library/data-management-library/mysql/mysql-migration/introduction/introduction.md

 This workshop will cover the migration of a conventional LAMP stack application from any cloud or on-premises environment to Oracle Cloud Infrastructure (OCI).
 We will walk you through the process of
 * Converting a conventional PHP/Apache/MySQL application to OCI Kubernetes and MySQL HeatWave
-* Automating OCI resource provisioning using Terraform with OCI Resource Manager
+* Automating OCI resource provision using Terraform with OCI Resource Manager
-* Loading data into MySQL HeatWave using mysqlsh and auto-pilot utility
+* Loading data into MySQL HeatWave using mysqlsh and auto-pilot utilities
 * Speeding up SQL queries with MySQL HeatWave

 [](youtube:oU5p-MztPCA)